brown4eva/PixelArt/README.md

 ## Implementation

-* Each goal i acheved i took a picture of the results you can view this in the pictures folder on this repository.
+* Each goal i achieved,i took a picture of the results you can view this in the pictures folder on this repository.

 * You will find availble my source code as well.